Leketo/custom-error-code-postgres-with-nodejs/README.md

-# NodeJS Product Example Project
+# NodeJS Custom Error Project

 This project is a basic example of using NodeJS with Sequelize ORM and PostgreSQL to create a product and handle errors.